KIT-IAI-PROOF/kit-iai-proof.github.io/docs/faq.md

 - [Programs](Program/proof-programs.md): Program structure and creation

 ### Who should I contact for support?
-For questions, issues, or suggestions, please contact the PROOF development team at KIT (Karlsruhe Institute of Technology) at *proof(at)iai.kit.edu*.
+For questions, issues, or suggestions, please contact the PROOF development team at KIT (Karlsruhe Institute of Technology) at *proof@iai.kit.edu*.